sarah-jallot/electricity_consumption/README.md

-# electric_consumption
+# Electric consumption prediction.

-Machine Learning project - Predicting electric consumption by appliance based on total consumption
+In this project, we aim to predict individual appliance consumption from an aggregated consumption over time.